00spoiler00/documentation/content/new-connecta/architecture/frontend/module-architecture-proposal.md

 Requirements:

 - No requirement for customized components
-- Simplification of tool to a simple CRUD of UCSetupç
+- Simplification of tool to a simple CRUD of UCSetup
 - No graphical UX requirements
 - Possibility to reuse existing API consumers
 - Minimal validation & error handling